fido-device-onboard/pri-fidoiot/component-samples/demo/manufacturer/README.md

 - `manufacturer_api_password`

   Password for the database REST API calls.

-  Default value: MfgApiPass123
+The value for this property is auto generated using the keys_gen.sh script and is stored in creds.env file.

 - `manufacturer_protocol_scheme`